-Although compressing images is one of the most effective techniques of image optimization for Shopify, this practice alone won’t yield much result.
+Although optimizing images is one of the most effective techniques of image optimization for Shopify, this practice alone won’t yield much result.
 To gain the most out of your image optimization efforts, it’s crucial to apply all three of the methods we’ve discussed above.
 Luckily, when it comes to image compression, Shopify makes this step a walk in the park.

 Best Apps for Image Compression

 If you have a big site with hundreds of images and upload them to your Shopify store, manual compression is unnecessary.
 Shopify App Store provides numerous apps, developed specifically for Shopify to ensure you can compress images without a hassle!
 You will also find many other useful optimization features within these tools.
 Let’s review some of the most popular Shopify image optimization apps below.

 - AVADA SEO Suite.
 This is the most recommended image optimization app for Shopify.
 AVADA SEO Suite offers lossless and lossy image compression within a few clicks, and allows to automatically assign alt text to all images across the website.
 This app is surely a packaged deal where you will find everything you need when it comes to Shopify image optimization.

 - TinyIMG SEO & Image Optimizer.
 What makes this image optimization app stand out is the ability to set automatic lossless image compression.
 That way, as soon as you upload new images to your store, the app will automatically compress and optimize them.
 You also have an option to generate coherent alt text for your images with their advanced AI system.
 All of this makes TinyIMG SEO & Image Optimizer one of the best Shopify image optimizer tools available.